SinghShubhamkumarkrishnadev/Circle_wallet_bounty/README.md

 ## Conclusion
 W3 Wallet represents a significant advancement in cryptocurrency wallet applications, offering users a secure, convenient, and feature-rich platform for managing their digital assets.

+### The main components of our application is kept in the "main/java